English

 Archidamian War

-The Spartan strategy during the first war, known as the Archidamian War (431–421 BC) after Sparta's king Archidamus II, was to invade the land surrounding Athens.
+The Spartan strategy during the first war, known as the Archidamian War (431–421 BCE) after Sparta's king Archidamus II, was to invade the land surrounding Athens.
 While this invasion deprived Athenians of the productive land around their city, Athens itself was able to maintain access to the sea, and did not suffer much.
 Many of the citizens of Attica abandoned their farms and moved inside the Long Walls, which connected Athens to its port of Piraeus.
-At the end of the first Year of the war, Pericles gave his famous Funeral Oration (431 BC).
+At the end of the first Year of the war, Pericles gave his famous Funeral Oration (431 BCE).
 The Athenian strategy was initially guided by the strategos, or general, Pericles, who advised the Athenians to avoid open battle with the far more numerous and better trained Spartan hoplites, relying instead on the fleet.

 Plague of Athens